SainsburyWellcomeCentre/aeon_mecha/readme.md

 ### Developing locally

-- After you've finished creating your virtual environment with one of the three above set-up procedures, finalize your set-up by activating the environment and pip installing this repository as an editable package in the environment:
+- After you've finished creating your virtual environment with one of the three above set-up procedures, finalize your set-up by activating the environment and adding this repository to your python path within the environment:
 ```
 conda activate aeon_env
-pip install --editable ./aeon
+python setup.py develop
 ```
 - If using an IDE (e.g. Pycharm, VSCode, etc.), you will have to look up how to integrate the virtual environment (with whichever set-up option you followed) with the IDE.
 Usually this process is straightforward; information can be found from a web search and/or in the docs for the IDE.